-Grant revenue from government and private agency grants are recognized as the related research expenses are incurred and to the extent that funding is approved.
+Revenue from government and private agency grants are recognized as the related research expenses are incurred and to the extent that funding is approved.
 Additionally, we recognize revenue based on the facilities and administrative cost rate reimbursable per the terms of the grant awards.
-Any amounts received in advance of performance are recorded as deferred revenue until earned.